 All course work for the semester (including all examinations, reports, notebooks, essays, laboratory work, etc.) for the fall or spring is due no later than 5:00 p.m. of the last day of the examination period.
-For summer individual studies and summer internships, all course work must be submitted by 5:00 p.m. of the day before the beginning of fall semester classes.
+For summer individual studies and summer internships, all course work must be submitted by 5:00 p.m. of the last day of the summer semester.
 In either case, instructors may stipulate an earlier due date for course work.

-The Incomplete Request Form is only available by request in the Office of the Registrar or the office of the Dean for Student Success and Academic Advising and requires the written endorsement of the instructor (i.e., more than a signature.)
-To request an extension of no more than two weeks beyond the end of the semester to complete course work, submit a commpleted Incomplete Request Form to the Office of the Registrar.
-The deadline to submit an Incomplete Request Form to the Office of the Registrar for the fall or spring semester is 5:00p.m. on the last day of classes.
-The deadline to submit an Incomplete Request Form to the Office of the Registrar for summer individual studies and internships is 12:00p.m. on the day before the start of the Fall semester.
+The Incomplete Request Form is available by request in the Office of the Registrar, the office of the Dean for Student Success and Academic Advising, or online through GrinnellShare and requires the written endorsement of the instructor (i.e., more than a signature.)
+To request an extension of no more than two weeks beyond the end of the semester to complete course work, submit a completed Incomplete Request Form to the Office of the Registrar.
+The deadline to submit an Incomplete Request Form to the Office of the Registrar for the fall or spring semester is 5:00 p.m. on the Monday of exam week.
+The deadline to submit an Incomplete Request Form to the Office of the Registrar for summer individual studies and internships is 5:00 p.m. on the Monday of the week that work is due for summer.

 Eligibility for an incomplete is based on the following criteria: The student must (1) be registered for 14 or more credits; (2) be a non-graduating senior; and (3) be in good academic standing.
-Students who do not meet these criteria or who wish to request more than one incomplete in a semester must gain the approval of the Dean for Student Success and Academic Advising or the Associate Vice President for Student Affairs.
-All claims of incapacitating illness must be accompanied by a written verification from Student Health and Counseling Services staff or the student's doctor or therapist that includes the severity and duration of the illness.
+Students who do not meet these criteria or who wish to request more than one incomplete in a semester must gain the approval of the Dean for Student Success and Academic Advising.

 Course Passed with “D” Grades